accellera-official/uvm-core/README.md

 Save and Restore:
 	Special considerations may be required when using the PLI-Based backend with 'Save and Restore' semantics.
 Please consult your simulation vendor for more information.

-### `uvm_packer` stream contents have changed

-If data is packed to a stream and then that stream is unpacked, all library versions produce identical unpack output, but the contents of the stream are different between 1800.2 versions and pre-1800.2 versions.
-If the exact stream contents must be maintained, then the recommendation is to use the uvm_compat_packer.
-Please refer to the compatibility package [README](./compat/README.md) for details.

-### `uvm_sequence_base` and `uvm_sequence#()` are now abstract classes

-Prior to 1800.2 versions, user code could create an instance of uvm_sequence_base or uvm_sequence#(), but because these are abstract in 1800.2, they may no longer be instanced.
-The recommendation is to use the uvm_compat_sequence_proxy_sequence#().
-Please refer to the compatibility package [README](./compat/README.md) for details.

 # Git details